robertanderson10/test/README.md

 This is the code test for Robert Anderson.

-Thanks for seeing me on Wednesday, it was great to meet you.

 I have used React for the javascript framework and Bootstrap for the responsive design framework.

 SASS was used for the css precompilation.